azeemp/Data-Structures/README.md

 # azeemp.github.io
-// This project takes word frequencies from a text file and shows the amount of times certain words appear.
+// This project takes word frequencies from a text file (such as a song) and shows the amount of times certain words appear using hashmaps